Hubs-Foundation/hubs/README.md

 - `log_filter` - A `debug` style filter for setting the logging level.
 - `debug` - If `true` performs verbose logging of Janus and NAF traffic.
 - `debug_log` - If `true`, enables an on-screen debug log and console.
 Useful for debugging on mobile devices.
+- `userinput_debug` - If `true`, enables an on-screen userinput debug status panel.
+Press "L" on your keyboard to show the panel.
 - `disableTunnel` - Tunnel vision is on by default.
 Disable the tunnel vision by this parameter.

 ## Additional Resources